maruyama-lab-design/CBOEP/EPI_predictor/README.md

-The 2 EPI predictors used in our study, TransEPI [Chen K 2021] and TargetFinder [Whalen S 2016], are in included.
+We used the following two EPI predictors, TransEPI [Chen K 2021] and TargetFinder [Whalen S 2016].

-For execution, please refer to the README in each folder.
+Note that both are slightly modified.
+Details of the modifications are given in the Readme file in each folder.
+How to run them is also shown in the Readme files.